Color Theory: Brief Guide for Designers

 MoneyWise App

 Color theory is a complex science that requires more than one day to learn.
-However, it is vital to understand the basics so that you could create an effective design with the knowledge of what you’re doing.
+However, it is vital to understand the basics so that you can create an effective design with the knowledge of what you’re doing.

 Recommended reading